wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-04-27_DNAC_Part3_PythonRequests.md

 - Part 6: [Cisco DNA Center - Discovery (Python)](https://blog.wimwauters.com/networkprogrammability/2020-05-01_dnac_part5_pythonrequests/)
 - Part 7: [Cisco DNA Center - CommandRunner (Python)](https://blog.wimwauters.com/networkprogrammability/2020-05-02_dnac_part6_pythonrequests/)

+>Disclaimer: the code in this post is not production-grade code obviously.
+The examples in the post are merely conceptual and for informational purposes.

 ### Introduction

 In previous posts, we already looked at how to retrieve information from the [devices](https://blog.wimwauters.com/networkprogrammability/2020-04-24_dnac_pythonrequests_part1/) or from the [client](https://blog.wimwauters.com/networkprogrammability/2020-04-24_dnac_pythonrequests_part2/) API.
 We'll now look a bit into the `Sites` API.